vemec/grunt-vmc-versioning/README.md

 ### Options

-prefix
+#### options.config_output
+Type: `Boolean`
+Default value: `'true'`

+A string value that is used to set a wrapper name to the JSON output file.

 #### options.config_wrap_name
 Type: `String`
 Default value: `'versioned_files'`

-A string value that is used to set a wrapper name.
+A string value that is used to set a wrapper name to the JSON output file.

 #### options.config_file
 Type: `String`
 Default value: `'versioning_config.json'`

-JSON file name.
+JSON output file name.

 #### options.config_dir
 Type: `String`
 Default value: `'tmp'`

-A dir to save the config file JSON.
+A dir to save the JSON config file.

 #### options.hash_length
 Type: `String`